 |

 English researchers made some of the most important discoveries which led to modern photography.
 It was English scholar and resaearcher William Henry Fox Talbott that first fixed an image on paper (1834).
 He does not, however, seem to have told anyone.
 Talbot was a classical scholar and amateur scientist of independent means and saw no need or inclination to either publicize his achievement or develop a commercial application.
 He apparently did not even tell his mother until after Daguerre began publicizing his accomplishments (1839).
 She was apparently furious with him.
-And after Tabot began showing his images, he called them calotypes, using the Greek word "kalos" meaning beautiful.
+And after Tabot began showing his images, he called them calotypes, using the Greek word 'kalos' meaning beautiful.
 This showed his roots as a clasical scholar and lack of interest in self promotion.
-The resut of course is Daguerre is generally seen in the public mind and only a few historians have ever heard of Talbot.
-Daguere's process using metal plates was in fact a commercial dead end although the Daguerreotype was a commercial success in the 1840s. .
-It would be Talbot's process which used a negative that would until the digital age be the basis for modern photography.
+The Calotype as a result is little noted.
+This meant of course that it is French researcher Louis Daguerre who is generally seen in the public mind sas tghe inventior of ohoitograpy.
+And only a few historians have ever heard of Talbot.
+Daguere's was a self promoter which is why the process is known as Dguerrepotype.
+It involved using metal plates whivch is why after a short run it proved to be a commercial dead end.
+The Daguerreotype was a commercial success in the 1840s. .
+It would be Talbot's process which used a negative that would ultimately until the digital age be the basis for modern photography.
 Talbot worked to improved his process in the 1840s.
 Frederick Scott Archer (1813-57) in England invented the photographic collodion process which preceded the modern gelatin emulsion.
 The initial result ambrotype which used this process.
 This esentially ended the commercial potential of the calotype.
 Professional studios quickly adopted the collodion process.
 Interestingly, upperclass amateurs, often from the landed gentry, continued to dable with caloptypes.
-Thus mny of these images are scenes of the countryside, but rarely of the rising industrial cities.
+Thus many of these images are scenes of the countryside, but rarely of the rising industrial cities.
+It would not be in either England or France, however that photography took off.
+It would be in Americsa.

 Navigate the Boys' Historical Clothing Web Site: